 Sir Clive had already given the public accessible future technology.
-Though it was a Texas or Casio calculator that ultimately graced the executive desk of the 1970s, it had been the Sinclair pocket calculator of 1972 that started the ball rolling.
-Almost ten years later, the kit-build ZX80 led to the creation of the swish looking ready-made ZX81, which truly kick-started the home computer revolution in the UK.
+Though it was a Casio or Texas calculator that ultimately graced the executive desk of the 1970s, it had been the Sinclair pocket calculator of 1972 that started the ball rolling.
+Almost ten years later, the kit-build ZX80 led to the creation of the swish looking, ready-made ZX81, which truly kick-started the home computer revolution in the UK.
 In short, Sinclair Research was the UK’s Apple of its generation – giving the market exactly what it wanted, even though (customers) never knew they needed it.

 The C5 was no different – except it was a quarter of a century premature.

 Providing the spark – the Electrically-Assisted Pedal Cycle Regulations 1983

 Boffins at the UK Transport and Road Research Laboratory configured this new legislation, the Department of Transport rubber stamped it.
 Sinclair then exploited these new rules to the max, ruthlessly.